fabioeloi/qemu-micropython/ROADMAP_STATUS.md

 For a comprehensive overview of the project's current status, accomplishments, and future plans, please refer to the following documents:

 - [Project Status Summary](docs/project_status_summary.md) - Comprehensive overview of the project's current status
-- [Final Summary](docs/final_summary.md) - Summary of v1.1.0 completion and v1.2.0 planning
+- [Final Summary](docs/final_summary.md) - Comprehensive summary of v1.1.0 completion, current project status, and v1.2.0 planning with detailed timeline and feature descriptions